nunomourinho/forensicVmAutopsyUserManual/docs/user/using_forensicvm.rst

    Managing the Network Card to Capture and Analyse Network Traffic in Wireshark <network>

    Media Management - Use Extra Tools and Boot ISO Files <media>

+   Snapshots in ForensicVM: A Crucial Asset for Investigators <snapshot>